Marathon course-cutting: News coverage

-In 2006, the Washington Post reported that the seventh- and eighth-place women’s finishers of the 2006 Marine Corps Marathon were disqualified.
+In 2006, the Washington Post reported that the seventh- and eighth-place women's finishers of the 2006 Marine Corps Marathon were disqualified.
 Rick Nealis, the race director, had also disqualified 350 runners in the 2005 race.

 In 2009, the New York Times ran an article on course-cutting, including a map of where approximately 46 runners in the 2008 New York City Marathon had left and reentered the course.
 “An untold number of [course-cutting] runners escape detection, marathon officials said.”

 In 2010, the Chicago Tribune reported that in “the 2009 Chicago Marathon, 252 runners' times were deleted from the records, most for missing two or more timing mats in a row.”

 In a 2012 New York Post article, a New York City Marathon official calculated that "each year an average of 30 to 40 are disqualified" from the marathon.

+In 2012, The New Yorker ran a story on Kip Litton, a dentist from Michigan who had been disqualified from several races across the United States for course-cutting.

 In 2014, Runner's World reported that the apparent women's winner of the Chickamauga Battlefield Marathon was disqualified after her splits indicated she had not run the entire race.
 She had appeared to win in 2:54:21 (2:55:39 gun time), but she appeared to have run the second half of the race in 47:30, which would have far exceeded the then-world record for the men's half-marathon, while her past race times were inconsistent with her supposed performance in Chickamauga.

 In 2015, the New York Times reported that the original winner of the women's 40-44 category at Ironman Canada 2015 had been disqualified after evidence came to light that showed she had not run the entire race.
 The second-, third- and fourth-place finishers could not recall seeing her, and the runner-up went as far as to publicly confront the winner and ask when she passed her, an unusual occurrence according to Ironman Canada's regional director.
 The other three athletes conducted their own investigation after race officials rebuffed them, and compiled evidence that indicated that the apparent winner could not possibly have reached specific points at the times she claimed during the marathon segment of the competition.
 Confronted with this evidence, World Triathlon Corporation disqualified her from Ironman Canada 2015 and retroactively disqualified her from Ironman Canada 2013 and the 2014 Vancouver Triathlon, also taking the unprecedented step of banning her from all Ironman events indefinitely.

+In 2015, multiple outlets reported on the case of Kendall Schler, who was stripped of her title from that year's GO!
+St. Louis Marathon after it was discovered she had not run the entire course.
+Schler wore her bib and number on her leg covered by a shirt, and admitted to removing the bib's timing strip.
+Schler also faked her third place finish at the previous year's event.